canonical/docker.io-app/engine/man/dockerd.8.md

   Logging driver specific options.

 **--mtu**=*0*
-  Set the containers network mtu.
+  Set the network MTU for the default bridge network.
 Default is `0`.

 **--max-concurrent-downloads**=*3*
   Set the max concurrent downloads.
 Default is `3`.